LucasGenoud/modern-cv/cv.typ

   date: "August 2022 - Present",
   description: "Part time Auxiliary for the iSIS institute " )
-#resume-item[Conception and improvement of diverse applications in VUE.JS AND FLUTTER]
+#resume-item[Conception and improvement of diverse applications in VUE.JS an Flutter.]
 #v(10pt)

 #resume-entry(